Engineering Student Resume Examples

 Extracurricular Activities

-Your first job would be the only time you will be including your extracurricular activities on the resume.
+Your first job would be the only time you would include your extracurricular activities on your resume.

 The sports you were involved in – volunteer work – work in recreational clubs – the memberships and posts you held would demonstrate your soft skills.
 Some sports, clubs, and volunteer activities develop candidates’ leadership, communication, and teamwork skills.